Beamline Attributes

 Preparing for beamtime

 The MX groups holds periodical user training workshops.
 New users are encouraged to apply for one of these training sessions in advance of their first beamtime.
-The workshops are announced some weeks in advance.
+The workshops are announced some weeks in advance to the MX users list.
+To subscribe to this list, connect to the MAX IV network and visit the page https://lists.maxiv.lu.se/mailman/listinfo/mx-usercall.

 • Once the user office has notified you about approval of your proposal, BioMAX staff will contact you about suitable times to schedule your beamtime.
-You will also need to sign an Agreement for Access to MAX IV Laboratory.
+Most experiments can use a doodle poll to select beamtime dates, but some experiments require contacting beamline staff (e.g. in-situ screening).
+Proprietary beamtime is arranged through the Industry Office.
 Please read more about the applicable policies here.

 • Prepare the samples.
 The sample exchanger at MAX IV supports SPINE mounts of standard length (cap + pin + loop = 22 mm) mounted in Universal Pucks (UniPucks) only.
 It is critical that the samples are the correct length, as longer samples can cause the sample changer to collide with the diffractometer.
 There are UniPucks available at the beamline in case you do not have any.
 Please contact staff if you need to borrow the UniPucks.
 The sample transfer can be done onsite.